Iran: Human Rights Council must convene a special session

 Human rights defenders and civil society organisations are essential contributors to global human rights, sustainable development, and democratic accountability.
 Their participation at the UN provides critical expertise, strengthens international responses to human rights violations, and gives voice to victims and affected communities.

 Under President Xi Jinping, the Chinese Party-State has severely restricted civil society space domestically, while expanding its global influence, seeking to reshape global discourse on human rights and silence dissenting voices.
-The UN, in particular its Geneva-based human rights bodies, remain one of the last remaining avenues for Chinese human rights defenders to advocate, document, testify and raise concerns.
+The UN, in particular its Geneva-based human rights bodies, is one of the last remaining avenues for Chinese human rights defenders to advocate, document, testify and raise concerns.

 In its 57-page report, ISHR found that the Chinese government has led efforts seeking to prevent independent NGOs from getting accredited to the UN, accessing UN premises, speaking at the HRC or meeting diplomats.
 Beijing has further systematically retaliated against those engaging with UN human rights bodies, and sought to reduce the limited space for independent civil society groups.
 The report’s key findings include that: